Levitanus/ReaperPlayback/README.md

 - run REAPER
 - add media items to the first track (line up).
-- run the app and set right IP in the dedicated window (its a bit buggy now)
+- run the app and set right IP in the dedicated window
 - press update
 - PROFIT!